 12.1.1 Contributions requiring action from the meeting under the terms of its agenda received at least two months before a meeting shall be published and distributed in time for the said meeting.

-12.1.2 The Director of BDT shall assemble the documentation and, for those contributions received before the deadline, arrange any translation needed and post this documentation for access by participants in the requested languages before the date set for the meeting of a study group or subordinate group.
+12.1.2 The Director of BDT shall assemble the documentation and, for those contributions received before the deadline, arrange any translation needed and post this documentation for access by participants in the requested languages no later than 12 calendar days before the date set for the meeting of a study group or subordinate group.

 12.1.3 After consultation with the chairman of the study group or rapporteur's group concerned, it may be agreed to accept contributions for action which go beyond the page-limit of five pages.
 In such cases, they shall be posted without having been translated.